* Fed Chair Janet Yellen to speak at 12:30 p.m. ET

 By Yashaswini Swamynathan

-Traders are now pricing in an only 3.8 percent chance of a rate hike this month, while the odds of a July hike have slumped to 30 percent, from 49 percent before the jobs report, according to CME Group's FedWatch tool.
+Ahead of the speech, traders are pricing in a 5.6 percent chance of a hike in June, while the odds of a July hike was at 35.3 percent, according to CME Group’s FedWatch tool.